Priory Hotel, Louth: Early residents

-Thomas Espin (1767-1822) built the house between 1812 and 1818.
-He was the son of Thomas Espin (1729-1810) of Bullington Abbey and Elizabeth Butler.
-He was educated at Wragby School and later became a Fellow of the Society of Antiquarians.
-In 1790 he was appointed Master of the Mapletoft School in Louth.
-The official name of the school was the Mathematical, Architectural, Nautical and Commercial Academy.
-He had some cards printed to advertise his school.
-When Thomas finished building the Priory in 1818 the school was moved here.
+Thomas Espin (1767-1822) built the Priory between 1812 and 1818.
+He was educated at Wragby Free School and later became a Fellow of the Society of Antiquarians.
+In 1790 he was appointed Master of Louth's Mathematical, Architectural, Nautical and Commercial Academy, colloquially known as the Mapletoft School.
+When Thomas finished building the Priory in 1818, the school was moved there.

-He was a talented artist and draughtsman and he and his brother John Espin travelled through Lincolnshire making drawings of buildings many of which were turned into engravings and published in books.

 His architectural talents were utilised by the Louth Corporation on several occasions.
-In 1805 he was asked to supervise the rebuilding of the belfry windows of St James’s Church.
-In 1808 he produced a plan of Louth and later designed a new Town Hall.
+In 1805 he supervised the rebuilding of the belfry windows of St James’s Church.
+He also drew up unused designs for a new Town Hall.
 In payment he was given the salvaged masonry and material from the former Town Hall and from the ruins of the 12th Century Louth Park Abbey.
 He incorporated these into the building of the Priory.
 It is thought that his work on St James Church inspired some of the architecture of the Priory as the façade of structure with its two-storey central bay with pierced parapet, flanked by single-storey crenulated bays, strongly resembles the east front of the church.

-Thomas died in 1822 and his obituary described him in glowing terms.
-It said:

-"His reputation as an accurate delineator of nature and art is established by several beautiful prints which have been executed from his drawings and the taste displayed in the erection of his Priory Cottage at Louth and in the disposition of his pleasure grounds and plantations adjoining will render those objects lasting monuments of his classical skill and general knowledge of ancient architecture.
-He has left many friends who will long regret the loss of a character so admirable and so rarely met with in society."
+According to Historic England, the Priory is "the very personal creation of [Espin], whose presence is especially felt in details such as the portrait headstops in the library and the built-in clock he set on his way upstairs at the time he wished for breakfast."

-After his death his step brother William Espin moved into the Priory and took over the running of the school.
+After his death in 1822, his step-brother William Espin moved into the Priory and took over the running of the school.
 By 1831 Alexander Tallents Rogers was the headmaster.
 He remained there for the next forty years.

 Alexander Tallents Rogers (1804-1881) was born in 1804 in Nottingham.
 His father was Clement Rogers who was also a schoolmaster.
 He married Sarah Armston in 1828 at St Mary's Church, Nottingham.
 The 1841 Census records Alexander and his wife living at the Priory with their five children and thirty pupils.
 He also had two teaching assistants and several servants.

 In 1870 he advertised the house for sale.
 The advertisement is shown.
 He and his wife moved to Penge and lived there for the rest of their lives.